CS-433/ml-project-2-hiiiii/README.md

 Run the python file `run.py` to train the model and generate the submission file.
 The run should take about 2:30 hours on a _RTX 3090_ GPU and about 3:30 hours with the additional parking images.

+The number of epochs and the batch size can be modified in the `constants.py` file.

 ## Folders and Files

 - `checkpoints/` contains the checkpoints of the trained model (created with the `setup.sh` script).